 A person with diabetes should never avoid fruit.
-It is the total amount of carbohydrates in food that affects blood glucose levels, and one serving of fruit contains around 15 grams of carbohydrate, which is 1/3 of the amount allowed for a meal for most women or ¼ of a meal for most men.
-For example, you could eat 1 ¼ cups cubed watermelon, 1 ¼ cups whole strawberries, and ¾ cup of cubed pineapple for the same amount of carbohydrate that you’d consume in one cup of pasta or rice.
-In fact, people who ate at least three servings of some fruits (including blueberries, grapes, and apples) weekly had up to a 26% reduced risk of developing diabetes in a study published in BMJ in 2013.
-Furthermore, eating two servings of fruit a day does not appear to affect blood glucose levels in overweight people with diabetes.
+It is the total amount of carbohydrates in the food that affects blood glucose levels, and one serving of fruit contains around 15 grams of carbohydrate, which is 1/3 of the amount allowed for a meal for most women or ¼ of a meal for most men.
+For example, you could eat one ¼ cup cubed watermelon, one ¼ cup of whole strawberries, and ¾ cup of cubed pineapple for the same amount of carbohydrate consumed in one cup of pasta or rice.
+People who ate at least three servings of some fruits (including blueberries, grapes, and apples) weekly had a 26% reduced risk of developing diabetes in a study published in BMJ in 2013.
+Furthermore, eating two servings of fruit a day does not affect blood glucose levels in overweight people with diabetes.

 Here are a few examples of what you give up when you decide that the fruit (!) is the problem in your diet.

 - It has been suggested that the lycopene found in pink grapefruit, papaya, guava, and red oranges (such as blood oranges) may reduce the risk of cancer, heart disease, and age-related eye disorders.

-- The beta-carotene in manages, cantaloupes, and apricots are possibly useful for reducing the risks of macular degeneration, breast cancer, complications of lung cancer, exercise-induced asthma, osteoarthritis, ovarian cancer, and pregnancy-related complications, and sunburn.
+- The beta-carotene in manages, cantaloupes, and apricots is useful for reducing the risks of macular degeneration, breast cancer, complications of lung cancer, exercise-induced asthma, osteoarthritis, ovarian cancer, and pregnancy-related complications, and sunburn.

-- Beta cryptothanxin in pineapple, oranges, peaches, yellow grapefruit, tangerines and pineapples possibly benefits cancer prevention and heart health.
+- Beta cryptothanxin in pineapple, oranges, peaches, yellow grapefruit, tangerines, and pineapples prevents cancer and benefits heart health.

-- Several studies have found an association between the consumption of anthocyanin-rich foods and prevention of heart disease.
-In cell cultures and in animals, anthocyanins have anti-cancer activities.
-Research suggests that flavonoids, including anthocyanins, might enhance memory and aid in the prevention of age-related cognitive decline.
+- Several studies have found an association between the consumption of anthocyanin-rich foods and the prevention of heart disease.
+In cell cultures and animals, anthocyanins have anti-cancer activities.
+Research suggests that flavonoids, including anthocyanins, might enhance memory and help prevent age-related cognitive decline.
 Anthocyanins are found in blueberries, strawberries, black currants, red and purple grapes, sweet cherries, black plums, and blood oranges.

 - The ellagic acid in raspberries, strawberries, blackberries, cranberries, and pomegranate may bind to chemicals that cause cancer and may also prevent the growth of cancer cells.